vanshsaini982006-byte/CodeAlpha_ProjectManagementTool/README.md

-# TaskFlow
+# Project Management Tool

 A full-stack, real-time project management tool — boards, tasks, comments, and notifications, built with the MERN stack and Socket.io.

 ## Overview

-TaskFlow lets a team create projects, invite members with roles (Owner / Admin / Member), organize work on a Trello-style Kanban board, assign and track tasks with priorities and due dates, discuss work inline through task comments, and stay in sync through live, real-time updates — no page refresh required.
+Project Management Tool lets a team create projects, invite members with roles (Owner / Admin / Member), organize work on a Trello-style Kanban board, assign and track tasks with priorities and due dates, discuss work inline through task comments, and stay in sync through live, real-time updates — no page refresh required.

 ## Features